A Belloo Production

 In Biloela, we had the honour of sharing our work-in-progress with Priya, Nades, Simone, Angela, Bronwyn, and the Bring Priya, Nades, and Their Girls Home to Biloela community.
 We are profoundly grateful for the warm welcome and the insightful conversations that emerged.

-Following a two-day rehearsal at Queensland Theatre, we traveled to Biloela, where HAVEN: HOME TO BILO (working title) proudly opened the WOW Festival on May 31.
+Following a two-day rehearsal at Queensland Theatre, we traveled to Biloela, where HAVEN: Home to Bilo proudly opened the WOW Festival on 31 May.

 Writer & Co-Creator Katherine Lyall-Watson